AdrianOrcik/HowTo/README.md

 [Redirect to the project](https://github.com/AdrianOrcik/Unity_UseCase_RenderingTool)

-:pencil: How to increased D1 retention with the tutorial?
+:pencil: How we increased D1 retention and decrease bug rate with the new tutorial?
 ---------
 :warning: Issue
 - Default tutorial implementation was mixed with feature code, caused mess and problems in the code